Getting to Know Gran Canaria

 Right at the beginning of a new year, in February, there’s Epic Gran Ganaria, namely 3 days to enjoy.
 The last two hold the 2 competition stages and 3 time trials ‘to fight for the general classification in a cycling experience normally reserved for professionals’.

-In March, it’s time for Free Motion Desafío la Titánica.
+Also at the start of the year it’s time for Desafío la Titánica.
 Cyclists can choose from two challenges – Valley of Tears (VOT, 143 km) and Los Azulejos (96.50 km).

 Since 2001, at the beginning of December, there’s Gran Fondo Pico de las Nieves, the most difficult of the cycling events/challenges on the island.
 There are two more categories (Advanced and Starter) to select if you are not yet ready for the toughest mountain pass in Europe.